denizmsayin/aoc2022/README.md

 I initially started with the [Lua 5.4](https://www.lua.org/manual/5.4/manual.html) interpreter to keep things simple and did not use the legendary [LuaJIT](https://luajit.org/luajit.html).
 After day 15 however, I integrated LuaJIT as well since any Lua I use in real life will probably be LuaJIT or some derivative.
 This was pretty fun, since I got to compare performances between the two, make my own small compatibility library under `lib/compat.lua` as an exercise, and keep compatibility in mind in general.
 I'll talk more about it in my eventual Lua comments.

+__NOTE:__ I cheesed my way through day 17 part 2 with some manual searching and calculations (using `calc.py`) because the solution I used does not generalize to the sample input.
+I'll have to think about it some more.

 ## howtospeed

 __NOTE:__ Times I mention here are in Lua 5.4 unless specified otherwise.